rabbitmq/tls-gen/README.md

 Generated CA certificate as well as client and server certificate and private keys will be under the `result` directory.

+It possible to use [ECC][ecc-intro] for leaf keys:

+    cd [path to tls-gen repository]/basic
+    # pass a password using the PASSWORD variable
+    make PASSWORD=bunnies USE_ECC=true ECC_CURVE="prime256v1"
+    # results will be under the ./result directory
+    ls -lha ./result

+The list of available curves can be obtained with

+    openssl ecparam -list_curves

 ### Profile 2 (Shared Chained Certificates)